openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 Add a Channel Manager
 ======================

-After the edX video team processes the video files that are uploaded to Studio by a course team, the automated process that creates files in additional formats begins.
-This process gives the new files names that appear in Studio.
+After the edX media team receives the video files that are uploaded to Studio by a course team, an automated process begins to create files in additional formats.
+This process generates names that appear in Studio for the new files.
-Often, course teams prefer to identify the files with different names, which requires the file name to be changed where it is stored in the YouTube channel.
+Often, course teams prefer to rename these files, which must be done in the YouTube CMS.

-You can give a member of the course team management access to the channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
-You obtain the email addresses of one or more of the course team members and invite them to manage the channel.
+You can give a member of the course team management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
+You obtain the email addresses of one or more of the course team members and then invite them to manage the channel.
 Channel managers can only make changes to files in the channels that they can access.